rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Get All Logs

 This action is used to request a list of all Logs for an account.
+This action should be used when querying multiple related services.

 ##### Input